LBC-LNBio/KVFinder-web/docs/_sources/_plugin/index.rst.txt

 Tutorial
 --------

-On this tutorial, we are going to demonstrate how to use PyMOL KVFinder-web Tools with our publicly available KVFinder-web service.
+On this tutorial, we are going to demonstrate how to use PyMOL KVFinder-web Tools with our publicly available KVFinder-web at https://kvfinder-web.cnpem.br.

 All files used on this tutorial can be found under examples directory, on the PyMOL KVFinder-web Tools `repository <https://github.com/LBC-LNBio/PyMOL-KVFinder-web-Tools>`_.